liorosenman/flights_project/backend/readme.md

         a.
 Creation of an object should return the details of the object. //Only Ticket
         b.
 Update methods that are influenced by changing flight\ticket is_active to status. -- including tickets // DONE
         c.
 Update customer --- as creating customer. --- using decorator // DONE
-            1. Add new flight
+            1. Add new flight - DONE & TESTED
-            2. Update Flight
+            2. Update Flight - DONE (Within the function)
         d.
 Check methods that use serializer.
         e.
 Loggers.
         f.
 Display fields, not ids --- when creating a flight, id is presented